cwoe/api-gateway-url-shortening/readme.md

 The S3 Bucket allows public-read access for all documents.

 You can find a live version here: [https://cwoellner.com/urlshortener/](https://cwoellner.com/urlshortener/)\
-The live version has the CNAME Record in place aliasing the bucket URL to url.cwoellner.com which is the bucket name.
+The live version has a CNAME Record in place aliasing the bucket URL to url.cwoellner.com which is the bucket name.

 #### Simple Design: